Post-Tensioning Institute > Home

 24 Jan 21 16:31

-b) the combined body including both the concrete and the tendons, even though the two are non-composite in PT.
+b) The combined concrete and tendons, despite their non-composite nature in PT.

 RE: Post Tension - Fundamental Theory